shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 	 - Best practices for apex?
 	 - What is execution context ? how many contexts are there ?
 	 - What is System context and User context ?
+	 - What is Apex based sharing ?
+	 - What is wrapper class ? use cases of wrapper class ?
 ## Order of execution

  - Question
 	 - Workflow and validation rules ?
 Order of executions ?
 When validation rules run with automation tools ?
 	 - Validation rule runs first or workfklow?

 ## Objects and Relationships

  - Questions
 	 - What are different types of relationships available ?
 Self relationship ?
 	 - Junction object ?
 Which master object does it inherit security from ?